lukasflu/Orientation_Thickness_Extraction_Geol_Maps/README.md

 OUTPUT FILES:

 The routine produces 4 output textfiles and optionally 10 figures.
-The output text files are optimised to facilitate the data export to standard GIS applications.
+In the output text files, the thickness values and reliability parameters are stored together with separate X Y Z values to facilitate the data import into standard GIS applications.
-The figures are optimised to enable a rapid output validation and to allow editability in AdobeIllustrator.
+The figures are optimised to enable a rapid output validation and can be exported to svg format to allow editability in the most commonly used graphics software.
-All output files and their structure are listed below:
+All output files and their structure are listed below.

+Text files (points):

 1. `output_orientation_unfiltered.txt`: main output file generated at the end of B_ORIENTATION_THICKNESS_EXTRACTION
 	- column 1: 'X', x coordinate of orientation information = center coordinate of moving window